-Shirasu and chirimen jako refers to a group of baby white fish.
-It’s a calcium and protein-rich food eaten raw, blanched, or simmered in a sweet-savory sauce.
+Shirasu and chirimen jako refer to a group of baby white fish.
+It’s calcium and protein-rich and eaten raw, blanched, or simmered in a sweet-savory sauce.

-Rich in calcium and protein, shirasu is enjoyed in many ways, such as a topping on Chilled Tofu (Hiyayakko) and Tamago Tofu, mixed with rice or onigiri, added to pasta and pizza and cooked down in a sweet-savoyr sauce for Homemade Furikake.
+A Japanese food rich in calcium, protein, DHA omega-3 oils, and vitamin D, it is enjoyed in many ways, such as a topping on Chilled Tofu (Hiyayakko) and Tamago Tofu, mixed with rice or onigiri, eaten raw in sushi, and added to pasta and pizza, and cooked down in a sweet-savory sauce for Homemade Furikake.

 - Raw – Nama Shirasu (生しらす)